selcukemreozer/mocomtool/README.md

 ### Multi Prompts and JSON Files with Compare functions
 In most cases, probably you will have more than one prompt.
 Writing each prompt is not useful and efficient.
 Fortunately, Mocomtool is able to read JSON files.
-In repo, you can will see a JSON format template.
+In repo, you will see a JSON format template.
 To get more stable results use it.
 ```json
 {
     "prompt1": {